Top things to do in the Philippines

 Traveling from one destination to another in Cebu requires careful planning of which local transportation options you need to board, which might cover both land and sea depending on where you’re going.
 For a more convenient trip, you can also book Cebu tour packages with transfers.

 For short distances, the modes of transportation in Cebu include the iconic Philippine jeepneys, taxicabs, and tricycles (auto-rickshaws).
 For longer distances, there are buses that will take you to the north and south areas of Cebu.
+If you want more flexibility and comfort, you may book self-drive car rentals in the Philippines like budget car rental in the Philippines, SUV rental in the Philippines, or luxury car rental in the Philippines.

 If you’re going to one of the islets or islands surrounding Cebu, there are ferries or Roll-on/roll-off (RORO) cargo vessels.